JeffBow/AzurePowerShell/README.md

 * **Copy-AzureRMresourceGroup.ps1** - Copies resources from one resource group to another in a different Azure Subscription AND Tenant

-* **Clone-AzureRMresourceGroup.ps1** - Copies resources from one resource group to a new resource group in the same Azure ubscription and Tenant
+* **Clone-AzureRMresourceGroup.ps1** - Clones resources from one resource group to a new resource group (in the same or different location) within the same Azure Subscription and Tenant

 * **Backup-AzureRMvm.ps1** - Backs up VHDs of each VM in a resource group to a defined container

 * **Restore-AzureRMvm.ps1** - Restores a VM from a backed up VHD created by the above script.
 Not recommended in production environments

-* **Start-AzureV2vm.ps1** -  Interactive PowerShell workflow that starts all VMs in a resource group at once.
+* **Start-AzureV2vm.ps1** -  PowerShell workflow that starts all VMs in a resource group at once.
 Uses -ServicePrincipal flag of Login-AzureRMAccount

-* **Stop-AzureV2vm.ps1**  - Interactive PowerShell workflow that stops all VMs in a resource group at once.
+* **Stop-AzureV2vm.ps1**  - PowerShell workflow that stops all VMs in a resource group at once.
 Uses -ServicePrincipal flag of Login-AzureRMAccount

 * **Stop-AzureV2vmRunbook.ps1**  - Azure Automation Runbook that stops all VMs in a resource group.
-Requires AzureRunAs Connection
+Requires Automation Connection e.g. AzureRunAsConnection

 * **New-AzureServicePrincpal.ps1** - Creates Azure AD Service Principal, associated Application ID and certificate required to use -ServicePrincipal flag of Login-AzureRMAccount